#152: Punisher Movie Review with Paul Eaton

 Episode Cover

-On this episode of the Capes and Tights Podcast, Justin Soderberg welcomes back Paul Eaton to review and discuss the 2005 Marvel movie, Man-Thing....
+This episode of the Capes and Tights Podcast, Justin Soderberg welcomes comic retailer Paul Eaton to the program to review Marvel TV movie Generation...

 Listen